randomwalks/devart-template/project_posts/2014-02-04-My-Second-Post.md

 3. add a google plus button on the customized page, and visitors can re-post it ("plus") after login with their google accounts.
 4. get a list of people who add "plus" on this content. ([people.listByActivity](https://developers.google.com/+/api/latest/people/listByActivity))
 5. This activity will spread randomwalks information out, which we consider as "support".
-6. Once visitors post randomwalks information on thier plus page, we can track
+6. Once visitors post randomwalks information on their plus page, we can track
 - a profile of new user/ and list of users (screen name, location, posting time etc)
 - compare number of posting ("plus") and number of randomwalks plus page followers or circle friends